4 GREAT Caravan Parks In Merimbula NSW

 Murray Bridge is more than just a place to park your van.
 Monarto Safari Park is a must-visit, offering an up-close look at exotic wildlife.
 Wine lovers can head to nearby Langhorne Creek for a sip or two and history buffs will enjoy exploring the town’s heritage sites.

 Plan ahead, especially during peak times.
-Pack plenty of insect repellent and sunscreen—the Aussie sun and mozzies don’t take prisoners.
+Pack plenty of insect repellent and sunscreen – the Aussie sun and mozzies don’t take prisoners.
 And don’t forget to check your van’s essentials before heading off.
+Free camping sites on the Murray River are also an attractive option for visitors to the region.

 Conclusion: Why Murray Bridge Caravan Parks Stand Out